-We're a bit obsessed with maintaining the health of our furry friends (we want them to live long, happy lives with us!).
+We're a bit obsessed with maintaining the of our furry friends (we want them to live long, happy lives with us!).
 That's why we love do-it-yourself, pet-related projects.
 More than saving us money, we can see exactly what goes into our companions' products, toys and treats.
 So whether you've recently adopted a pup of your own or you're looking to overhaul your pooch's treats with more eco-friendly alternatives, we highly recommend giving these DIY projects a try.

 1. Elevated Dog Feeder

-Yes, this dog feeder is all sorts of rustic beauty, but it's also great at helping prevent neck strain — something that can happen when your pup is always lowering his head to eat or drink from a bowl on the ground.
+Yes, this dog is all sorts of rustic beauty, but it's also great at helping prevent neck strain — something that can happen when your pup is always lowering his head to eat or drink from a bowl on the ground.

 2. Easy Dog Biscuit Recipe